isopropylcyanide/declutter-uber-tech-blog/README.md

 #### Helps declutter Uber tech blog so you stay focussed on the main content

 The Uber Tech Blog is a goldmine of useful information.
-All rights reserved.
+All rights reserved by Uber.
-However are a few issues as to how the User experience is laid out.
+However, there are a few issues in the way the user experience is laid out.

 - The sticky header is too big.
 - The sidebar communicates redundant information and takes a lot of space.